 Whack Ball tries to present a different use for the lightgun.
 It’s a Breakout clone, with the Menacer acting like a giant mouse steering a large disc around the screen.
 You’ll hit a ball with the disc to bounce it among tiles and light them up.
 Light up all tiles in a stage, without losing the ball through any openings, and you move on.
 Each stage further has a randomly-moving flashing tile that bestows an effect (extra ball, multi-ball, or a power-down like resetting the stage) if hit.
 A timer tracks you as well, with any extra time added to your score.
 While I appreciate the variety, this was absolutely the game I played the least.
 It always felt a bit clunky, and didn’t match what interested me in a lightgun in the first place (shooty man action!).

 Rockman’s Zone is the Menacer’s version of Hogan’s Alley.
 You scroll through a city mockup, and shoot cardboard cutouts that appear in the windows.
 Ice a bad guy and get points.
 Shoot an innocent and lose a life.
-Much of the challenge here is removed by a voice yelling “SHOOT!” anytime a bad guy appears – I don’t know why they did this.
-If you miss a crook, you lose a life (with no indication you’ve been shot).
+Much of the challenge here is removed by a voice yelling “SHOOT!” anytime a bad guy appears – I don’t know why they did this, as target recognition is a lot of the point.
+If you miss a crook, you lose a life, with no indication you’ve been shot.
 The levels appear to be generated as you go, since you have a “targets left” quota; miss a target, and the game keeps scrolling until you hit enough bad guys.
 Unfortunately, this means that the artwork is bland as can be (to tile more easily), and you’ll never see an environment change out of the city, or to a new one.

 The last game, Ready, Aim, Tomatoes!, is a glimpse at the licensed games that were originally in mind, using Sega’s own Toejam and Earl in a linear shooting gallery.
-Music and art come from their game, and the camera scrolls right while you fire off tomatoes at wacky foes.
+Music and art come from their game, and the camera scrolls right while you lob tomatoes at wacky foes.
 Shooting occasional signposts lets you scroll back a bit, allowing you to pelt anyone you missed.
 Powerups let you shoot rapid tomatoes, slow time, or clear the immediate screen.
-You have a score target to hit for each level, which includes your accuracy bonus and any unused tomatoes.
+You have a score target to hit for each level, which includes your accuracy bonus and any unused produce.
 If you fail to hit the minimum score, you get one more chance to try again.
-This one’s the most creative of the group, including translucent enemies and tornadoes that fire any tomatoes you hit them with right back at you, and is certainly the one I played the most as a kid.
+This one’s the most creative of the group, including translucent enemies and tornadoes that fire any tomatoes you hit them with right back at you.
+It’s certainly the one I played the most as a kid.

 Unfortunately, overall gameplay for all of these games is best described as “keep slogging through and hope you see something new every tenth level.”
 You usually don’t.
 None of the games store your high score, so you’ll need to write it down if you care enough.
 And of course, beating that high score is the only incentive to keep going.
 Art for all of these games is basic.
 Some of the games have scrolling layers for depth, but you’ll see no shadows, no particular effects, and defeated enemies always disappear in little explosion sprites.
 Tomatoes features three Toejam and Earl tracks, but every other game uses the title menu music on a loop.
 You have no way to disable it, and you will get unbelievably sick of it.